single bottom, Diamond & CBN Usage Principals

 The type of material being processed is a key factor in coolant selection.
 Different materials have varying thermal properties and machining characteristics, influencing the choice of coolant:

-• Water-Based Coolants are suitable for soft materials such as plastics and aluminum, offering effective heat dissipation.
+• check icon Water-Based Coolants are suitable for soft materials such as plastics and aluminum, offering effective heat dissipation.

-• Oil-Based Coolants are ideal for hard materials like hardened steels and ceramics, providing superior lubrication.
+• check icon Oil-Based Coolants are ideal for hard materials like hardened steels and ceramics, providing superior lubrication.

-• Synthetic Coolants are well-suited for heat-sensitive materials like composites and electronics, offering precise temperature control.
+• check icon Synthetic Coolants are well-suited for heat-sensitive materials like composites and electronics, offering precise temperature control.

-• Semi-Synthetic Coolants are versatile and can be used for a range of materials.
+• check icon Semi-Synthetic Coolants are versatile and can be used for a range of materials.

 Diamond Tool Type